-Only common stockholders of record as of the close of business on March 2, 2020 will be entitled to vote at the meeting and any adjournments or postponements thereof.
+Only common stockholders of record as of the close of business on March 6, 2023 will be entitled to vote at the meeting and any adjournments or postponements thereof.
 Our convertible preferred stock has no voting rights.
-As of that date, 1,452,224 shares of our common stock, \$0.0001 par value per share (the "common stock"), were issued and outstanding.
+As of that date, 7,791,538 shares of our common stock, \$0.0001 par value per share (the "common stock"), were issued and outstanding.
 Each share outstanding as of the record date will be entitled to one vote, and stockholders may vote in person or by proxy.
-Execution of a proxy will not in any way affect a stockholder's right to attend the meeting and vote in person, although the presence (without further action) of a stockholder at the annual meeting will not constitute revocation of a previously given proxy.
-Any stockholder delivering a proxy has the right to revoke it by either: (1) filing a written revocation with our Secretary at NeuroMetrix, Inc., 4b Gill Street, Woburn, Massachusetts 01801; (2) submitting a new proxy by telephone, Internet, or proxy card after the date of the previously submitted proxy; or (3) appearing in person at the meeting and voting by ballot at the annual meeting.
+Execution of a proxy will not in any way affect a stockholder's right to attend the meeting and vote, although the presence (without further action) of a stockholder at the annual meeting will not constitute revocation of a previously given proxy.
+Any stockholder delivering a proxy has the right to revoke it by either: (1) filing a written revocation with our Secretary at NeuroMetrix, Inc., 4B Gill Street, Woburn, Massachusetts 01801; (2) submitting a new proxy by telephone, Internet, or proxy card after the date of the previously submitted proxy; or (3) attending the meeting and voting by ballot at the annual meeting.
 Your most current vote, whether by telephone, Internet or proxy card is the one that will be counted.

 Whether you plan to attend the annual meeting or not, we urge you to vote by proxy.
 If you vote by proxy, the individuals named on the proxy card, or your "proxies," will vote your shares in the manner you indicate.
-You may specify whether your shares should be voted for, against, or abstain with respect to proposals 1 and 2, and whether your shares should be voted for a frequency of voting on executive compensation of every one, two or three years.
+You may specify whether your shares should be voted for, against, or abstain with respect to proposals 1 through 3.
 Voting by proxy will not affect your right to attend the annual meeting.
 If your shares are registered directly in your name through our stock transfer agent, American Stock Transfer & Trust Company, or you have stock certificates registered in your name, you may vote:

-- By mail.
+- 1. By mail.
 Complete and mail the enclosed proxy card in the enclosed postage prepaid envelope.
 Your proxy will be voted in accordance with your instructions.
-If you sign the proxy card but do not specify how you want your shares voted, they will be voted as recommended by our Board of Directors. - By Internet or by telephone.
-Follow the instructions attached to the proxy card to vote by Internet or telephone. - In person at the meeting.
-If you attend the meeting, you may deliver your completed proxy card in person or you may vote by completing a ballot, which will be available at the meeting.
+If you sign the proxy card but do not specify how you want your shares voted, they will be voted as recommended by our Board of Directors. - 2.
+By Internet or by telephone.
+Follow the instructions attached to the proxy card to vote by Internet or telephone. - 3.
+Virtually at the meeting.
+If you attend the meeting, you may vote your shares electronically at the meeting by entering the 11-digit virtual control number found on your proxy card.

 Telephone and Internet voting facilities for stockholders of record will be available 24-hours a day and will close at 11:59 p.m.
-Eastern Time on April 27, 2020.
+Eastern Time on May 1, 2023.